Ukraine Crisis Relief - Find and Offer Accommodation. Learn more

 Popular holiday rental amenities in Skegness

-The weather in Skegness
+The Weather in Skegness

 Fish and chips is the traditional dish of many British seaside towns, and Skegness is certainly no exception.
 You can pick up this quintessentially British favourite at many of the seafront stalls, or for something a little more special head to the Seaview Fisheries restaurant.

-What to see in Skegness: The highlights of Skegness
+What to see in Skegness

-Skegness is a traditional English seaside town, and much of the attractions reflect this.
-Bottons Pleasure Beach is the primary attraction for those visiting this English resort.
-The child-friendly theme park boasts several rides for young and old alike.
+Skegness is a traditional English seaside town, and you'll find all the classic attractions.
+Bottons Pleasure Beach is a child-friendly theme park boasting several rides for young and old alike.
 There are also arcade games and plenty of dining options.

-Skegness pier is also home to rides, games and all the classic coastal favourites such as fish and chips, candy floss and rock.In the summer, you can traverse the sand by foot or by donkey and if you are feeling mystic you can stop to have your fortune told by a palm reader on the way!
+Skegness Pier is also home to rides, games and traditional seaside favourites such as fish and chips, candy floss and rock.In the summer, you can traverse the sand by foot or by donkey, and if you are feeling mystic you can stop to have your fortune told by a palm reader on the way!

-Regular events in Skegness: get colourful at the Skegness Carnival
+What's on in Skegness: get colourful at the Skegness Carnival

 Every year in August, Skegness comes to colourful life with the annual Skegness Carnival.
 After kicking off with a parade and family fun day, events such as a treasure hunt and pet show (along with several galas) run throughout the week.